d13g0s0uz4/hacktricks/windows/windows-local-privilege-escalation/integrity-levels.md

 Access is denied.
 ```

-{% hint style="info" %}
-**Therefore, when a file has a minimum integrity level, in order to modify it you need to be running at least in that integrity level.**
+***Therefore, when a file has a minimum integrity level, in order to modify it you need to be running at least in that integrity level.***
-{% endhint %}

 ### Integrity Levels in Binaries